galaxyproject/galaxy-hub/src/news/2018-11-galaxy-update/index.md

 ## Galaxy Release 18.09

 We are pleased to announce the [release of Galaxy 18.09](https://galaxyproject.org/news/2018-9-galaxy-release/).
-This release has exetensive workflow enhancements, new group tags, and Python 3 Beta Support.
+This release has extensive workflow enhancements, new group tags, and Python 3 Beta Support.
 Please see the [full release notes](https://docs.galaxyproject.org/en/release_18.09/releases/18.09_announce.html) for more information, including how to upgrade today!

 ## Planemo 0.56.0